yukoba/nd4j/getstarted.md

 		java -version

-ND4J requires Java 7, so if you have an older or newer version, you will need to reinstall.
+ND4J and DL4J require **Java 7**, so if you have an older or newer version, you will need to reinstall.

 If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
 For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after *jdk-7u* increments with each update).
 It will look something like this: